Blog

 • Adaptive interfaces that adjust to different motor needs

-• Adaptable content presented in multiple formats
+• Adaptive content presented in multiple formats

-Personalization for different learning styles:
+Customization for different learning styles

 • Visual content for visual learners